GajinKim/aws-organization-practice/README.md

     - This is why we setup Github Actions using OIDC.

 3. Further Configurations
-   1. Add `"token.actions.githubusercontent.com:sub": "repo:GajinKim/aws-sandbox:*",` to IAM Role Trust relationships
-   2. Change Condition to `ForAllValues:StringLike` in IAM Role Trust relationships
+   1. If it complains about Cloudformation ChangeSet is not allowed, create / attach a policy with to Role Permissions.